How to find an ideal Facebook influencer in 5 steps: a complete guide for marketing teams

 Step 1: Come up with keywords related to your niche

-One of Awario's analytics features is the Topic cloud that might help you a bit with compiling the list.
+One of Awario's analytics features is the Topic cloud which might help you a bit with compiling the list.
 You can just draft a couple of keywords and phrases and then check out the Topic cloud to see more relevant keywords which people often used alongside.

 Step 2: Set up keyword monitoring

-Step 3: Check out Influencers report
+Step 3: Check out the Influencers' report

-You can choose how Awario ranks influencers: by followers, reach, or the number of relevant posts.
-The influencers with the biggest reach are the real gold mine, but you might want to focus on influencers with a smaller audience who talk about chosen topics more often, or, alternatively, influencers that have access to a bigger community but aren't passionately involved in your niche yet.
+Some SL tools have a separate report dedicated to identifying influencers.
+Those with the biggest reach are the real gold mine, but you might want to focus on influencers with a smaller audience who talk about chosen topics more often, or, alternatively, those who have access to a bigger community but aren't passionately involved in your niche yet.

 Step 4: Look at the mentions

-However, you can go to your Mentions Feed and click the Filter mentions icon.
+There is another way to find influencers with Awario that allows for even more flexibility.
+You can go to your Mentions Feed and click the Filter mentions icon.
 There you can choose from various ways to filter out the posts.

 Step 5: Choosing the right Facebook influencers

-- Content.
+Content.
 Do they typically produce content you want to collaborate on?
 If you need a review of your tech, you should probably check whether the influencers on the list do reviews.